Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR8 - Category: Contribution/Support

-A module **MUST** have an owner that is defined and managed by a GitHub Team in the Azure GitHub organization
+A module **MUST** have an owner that is defined and managed by a GitHub Team in the Azure GitHub organization.

+Today this is only Microsoft FTEs, but everyone is welcome to contribute.
+The module just **MUST** be owned by a Microsoft FTE (today) so we can enforce and provide the long-term support required by this initiative.

 #### ID: SNFR9 - Category: Contribution/Support